 A mini trampoline is a wonderful piece of sensory equipment that provides vestibular input.
 Mini trampolines are great alternatives to more expensive, large, outdoor trampolines.
 Owning a mini trampoline inside your home will provide your child with sensory input that is not dependent upon the weather.
 A mini trampoline pairs well with a crash cushion.

-The tactile/fidget box is a box filled with tactile toys of differing textures.
+The sensory bins are boxes filled with tactile toys of differing textures.
 This provides tactile sensory input while allowing the child to explore and fidget.
 Engaging children in tactile activities is often calming to one’s sensory system.
 Play with tactile input helps desensitize the tactile system so children are able to tolerate textures.
 The contents of the tactile/fidget box occasionally vary and are dependent upon stock availability.
-Included with the tactile/fidget box is an extensive and customized list of tactile box filler suggestions.
-Switching out the fillers in a tactile/fidget box is highly recommended to expose children to various textures for increased sensory input.
+Included with the sensory bins are an extensive and customized list of tactile box filler suggestions.
+Switching out the fillers in sensory bins are highly recommended to expose children to various textures for increased sensory input.